 Looking for an amazing way to start the day?
-Then the Mount Batur sunrise hike in Bali is for you!
+Then the Mt Batur sunrise hike in Bali is for you!

 There was silence.
-At 6am, that might not be much of a surprise, but considering I’d just climbed the 1,717m to the top of Mount Batur for sunrise with dozens of other people, the silence was something you notice – it was a sign of respect.
+At 6am, that might not be much of a surprise, but considering I’d just climbed the 1,717m for the Mt Batur sunrise hike with dozens of other people, the silence was something you notice – it was a sign of respect.

 Occasionally, someone would scrape their feet on the black volcanic gravel beneath them, and in the distance you could just make out panting as the next person conquered the volcano, grins permanently plastered to their faces.